Acadia Towns & Villages

 • Native Americans were here as far back as 4,000 B.C.

-• In 1604, the famous French Explorer Samuel de Champlain had to winter in Otter Cove after damaging the hull of his ship near Otter Cliff on MDI.
+• In 1604, the famous French Explorer Samuel de Champlain had to winter in Otter Cove after damaging the hull of his ship near Otter Cliff.

 • The first non-Native American settler on the Schoodic Peninsula was Thomas Frazer, an African American who established and operated a Salt Works company in 1790.
 At the time, the land was part of Gouldsboro.
 It later was named Frazer Point in his honor.

-• In about 1791, land in the Schoodic area was being sold for 10 cents per acre.
+• In 1791, Schoodic area land was being sold for 10 cents per acre.

 Accept the Challenge!

-Greg A. Hartford, photographer, author, publisherI would guess that the majority of visitors to Acadia National Park mainly know two places - Bar Harbor and Acadia.
-Far fewer know of towns or villages such as Southwest Harbor and Northeast Harbor.
-The percentage gets even smaller when it is about how many have heard of Sullivan, Winter Harbor, Prospect Harbor, or, especially, Corea.
-Yet, all of these places are significant in their own special ways for their unique histories, where they are located, and the gorgeous landscapes and seascapes that can be found in them.
-Having had a chance to explore them all, I have gained a unique perspective about this whole area which I refer to as the Acadia Region.
-I would suggest that any visitor, has much limited their experience by not stretching out more and discovering the whole region.
-Go ahead… Take the challenge!
+Greg A. Hartford, photographer, author, publisherI would estimate that most visitors to Acadia National Park are primarily familiar with two Bar Harbor and Acadia.
+Far fewer are aware of towns or villages such as Southwest Harbor and Northeast Harbor.
+The number diminishes even further when considering how many have heard of East Sullivan, Winter Harbor, Prospect Harbor, or, especially, the small fishing village of Corea.
+However, each of these places is significant in its own unique way, boasting rich histories, distinct locations, and breathtaking landscapes and seascapes.
+Having explored all of them, I have gained a unique perspective on the entire area, which I refer to as the Acadia Region, also known as "Down East Maine."
+I suggest that any visitor limits their experience by not venturing further into surrounding areas to discover the whole region.
+Go ahead—take the challenge!